blueskyletters/blueskyletters.github.io/_drafts/the-truth-of-happiness.md

 In some cultures like the Chinese, happiness is not favoured as it is believed to bring misfortune if they do so.

 For decades, many try to measure well being at a global level.
 Annually, the United Nations publishes a World Happiness Report which ranks all the countries based on happiness index.
+According to this report,Finland is the happiest country in the world.

 **A more broader perspective**

 There must be a simpler formula for happiness regardless of culture and language.
 First of all, we must be optimistic.
 Bringing about positivity can work wonders in your life.
-The key is simple: happiness comes from within.
+The key is simple: _happiness comes from within_.
 We shouldn’t allow external situations to alter our state of bliss.

 Believe in the Divine and have faith in life.
 Having faith in an All Powerful makes us realize that all worldly things are negligible facts that influence happiness.
 This kind of happiness is not an excitement type, rather it brings a state of peace to the mind.